 The Research Advisory Council serves in an advisory capacity to the Vice President for Research on research-related matters.
 Upon request of the vice president, the committee provides advice and input on such matters as university research policy, research goals, and improving the research climate.

 The Research Advisory Council is composed of the Associate Vice Presidents for Research; the Associate Dean for Research from each college, the law school, and the libraries; and a representative from university-supported multidisciplinary centers and institutes.
-In addition, ex-officio members include the Dean of the Graduate School; the Executive Vice President for Research of the Texas Tech University Health Sciences Center; a representative of the Office of the Provost; a representative of the Faculty Senate; and senior members of the Office of the Vice President for Research.
+In addition, ex-officio members include the Dean of the Graduate School; the Executive Vice President for Research of the Texas Tech University Health Sciences Center; a representative of the Office of the Provost; a representative of the Faculty Senate; a representative of the Office of Sponsored Programs Accounting and Reporting; and senior members of the Office of the Vice President for Research.

 This office supports the university’s research mission by providing centralized administrative and management services for sponsored projects.
 Sponsored projects include grants, contracts, and cooperative agreements—from both public and private sectors—that support research, instructional, and engagement/service projects.
 The office assists with proposal submissions, reviews and negotiates grants and contracts, and assists with administration of projects.